rust-stuttgart/embedded-workshop/src/introduction.md

   We won't be talking about linker scripts, the boot process, or how to glue those two into a minimally working Rust program.

-## What is a microcontroller?

-Microcontrollers are small computers, complete with some storage, ram and peripherals.
-In contrast to usual PCs, they're pretty cheap (0.05€ to 20€), don't have much of an os (some of the more advanced ones can run a stripped down version of linux) and are often remain unnoticed.

-They're used in a wide range of products, like:
-- Electric Toothbrushes
-- Controlling the backlight of LCDs
-- Flashlights
-- Controlling fuel injection in cars and much more.

-Pretty much everything with electronics in it has a microcontroller, simply because they're so cheap and versatile.

-These are usually bare-metal environments, where no operating system is present and on power on, the processor jumps to the user code. <sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>

-Most MCUs (MicroController Units) today are programmed in C or a very C-like C++, since the ecosystem is typically 10-20 years behind modern software development (for better or for worse).

-TODO:
-- Photo
-- Peripheral explanation
 ## Rust

 This book is meant to be understandable for non-rust users, but not sufficient